-This article originally was published a few years ago but I decided to pull it out of the archives due to its relevance for this year and tweak it a little.
+This article originally was published a few years ago but I decided to pull it out of the archives (with a few modifications) due to its relevance for this year.

 I was watching the tax segment on BNN last night and they highlighted some year end tax strategies to take advantage of.

 Here is a summary of some year end tax tips for 2014:

 - Tax Loss Selling.
 If you have taxable capital gains this year in your non-registered account, you may want to sell some of your losing stocks.
 Why?
 The realized losses will offset your gains, thus reducing your taxable amount.
 Capital losses can also be carried back against capital gains accrued in the previous 3 years and carried forward indefinitely.
 Make sure you do this by December 24th though as it takes 3 days to settle your trade.
 Another note is that the markets close early on Christmas Eve, so trade accordingly.

 - Be Patient when Taking Stock Profits.
 If you want to take profits in a stock, wait until the new year.
 That way, you’ll have a year of tax deferral.

 - Charitable Donations.
 You have until Dec 31 to make your charitable donations in order for it to count under the 2014 tax year.
 Also when you file your taxes next year, make sure you file all the donations under one person.
 Here is an article on how the donation tax credit works.

 - Donate Stock instead of Cash to Charities.
 It may be a bit late for this now because of processing time, but if you donate stock to a charity instead of cash you’ll get tax bonuses.
 The tax regulations now state that stock donated to a charity will not face any capital gains taxes AND the contributor will receive a tax receipt for the amount donated.
 Check out my article on “Charitable Donation Tax Credit Strategies” for more information on how to maximize this tax rule.